shane0/shane0.github.io/docs/thich.md

 - When you feel ready, gently open your eyes.
 Take a few deep breaths and try to carry the feeling of compassion and love with you as you continue with your day.

 Remember, meditation is a process and it may take time to develop a strong practice.
 Be patient and persistent, and try to make meditating on non-violence a regular part of your routine.
 With practice, you may find that your mind becomes more peaceful, your relationships become more harmonious, and your life becomes more fulfilling.

+## fear

+- one of thich's books, this is a powerful cover story

+A timeless path for living fearlessly.

+A powerful and practical guide to overcoming our debilitating uncertainties and personal terrors by Vietnamese Buddhist Zen Master, poet, scholar, peace activist, and one of the foremost spiritual leaders in the world – Thich Nhat Hanh.

+Fear has countless faces: from the fear of failure to worries about everyday life, from financial or environmental uncertainties to the universal despair we all experience when faced by the loss of a friend or loved one.
+Even when surrounded by all the conditions for happiness, life can feel incomplete when fear keeps us focused on the past and worried about the future.
+While we all experience fear, it is possible to learn how to avoid having our lives shaped and driven by it.

+In these pages, Thich Nhat Hanh, a gifted teacher who was once nominated for the Nobel Peace Prize by Martin Luther King Jr., explores the origins of our fears, illuminating a path to finding peace and freedom from anxiety and offering powerful tools to help us eradicate it from our lives.

+> Concentration means you keep the insight alive for a long time.
+It’s not just a flash; that’s not enough to liberate you.
+So in your daily life, you keep that insight of nonself, of emptiness, of impermanence alive.
+When you see a person, a bird, a tree, or a rock, you see its nature of emptiness.
+>> Excerpt From Fear: Essential Wisdom for Getting Through the Storm Thich Nhat Hanh.

+## Brahma Abodes

+(Brahmaviharas) or Four Immeasurable Minds — love, compassion, joy, and equanimity.”
+Love in Sanskrit is maitri; in Pali it is metta.
+Compassion is karuna in both languages.
+Joy is mudita.
+Equanimity is upeksha in Sanskrit and upekkha in Pali.
+A vihara is an abode or a dwelling place.
+The Four Brahmaviharas are the abodes of true love.
+This address is much greater than a four-star hotel.
+It is a 1,000-star dwelling.
+The Four Brahmaviharas are called “immeasurable,” because if you practice them, they will grow in you every day until they embrace the whole world.
+You will become happier, and everyone around you will become happier, also.”

+> Excerpt From The Heart Of The Buddha’s Teaching Hanh, Thich Nhat